 - to securities and money market instruments issued or guaranteed by a Member State or its local authorities; - to securities and money market instruments issued or guaranteed by an OECD Member State; - to securities and money market instruments issued by an international organisation under public law to which one or more Member States belong; - to shares held by the Fund in the capital of a company in a third country which invests its assets mainly in securities of issuers which are domiciled in said country, if based on the legal provisions of that country such a participation is the only possible way for the Fund to make investments in securities of issuers domiciled in that country.
 However, this exemption only applies on condition that in its investment policy the company in the third country state does not exceed the limits laid down in B(1)-(6) and (8)-(10)(a) and (b).
-In the event that the limits specified in B(1)-(6) and B(8)-(9) are exceeded, B(12) shall be applied by analogy.
+If the limits envisaged in B(1) to B(6) and B(8) to B(9) are exceeded, B(12) shall apply mutatis mutandis.

-11. (a) While observing the investment limits stated in B10(a) and (b), the upper limits stated in B(1)-(6) for investments in shares or bonds of a single issuer are permitted to be raised to a maximum of 20% if according to the documentation of the UCITS the objective of investment policy is to replicate a share or bond index which is recognised by the Luxembourg supervisory authority.
-The index must meet the following requirements:

-- the composition of the index must be sufficiently diversified; - the index must provide an adequate benchmark for the market to which it refers; - the index must be published by appropriate means.

-(b) The limit set under B(11)(a) amounts to a maximum of 35%, if so justified on the basis of extraordinary market conditions, particularly such as may be found on regulated markets on which certain securities and money market instruments are highly dominant.
+10. (a) While observing the investment limits stated in B(10)(a) and (b), the limits stated in B(1)-(6) for investments in shares or bonds of a single issuer are permitted to be raised to a maximum of 20% if, according to the documentation of the UCITS, the objective of investment policy is to replicate a share or bond index recognised by the Luxembourg supervisory authority.
+The index must meet the following requirements: - the composition of the index must be sufficiently diversified; - the index must provide an adequate benchmark for the market to which it refers; - the index must be published by appropriate means. (b) The limit specified under B(11)(a) amounts to a maximum of 35%, if so justified on the basis of extraordinary market conditions, namely particularly on regulated markets on which certain securities and money market instruments are highly dominant.
 Investment up to this limit is only possible with a single issuer.